azer/crud/README.md

 ## CRUD

 A minimalistic relational database library for Go.
+Supports PostgreSQL and MySQL.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**